Gripwood Quarry

-The quarry lies in a field to the south west of the Bradford-on-Avon Tithe Barn, on the south side of the River Avon.
-It cuts into Oolitic limestone and has a wall in the middle creating an upper and a lower quarry, last used for mushroom growing.
-The walls are whitewashed and there is a large wooden crane.
+The quarry lies in a field to the southwest of the Bradford-on-Avon Tithe Barn, on the south side of the River Avon.
+It cuts into oolitic limestone and is divided by a central wall into upper and lower sections, which were last used for mushroom cultivation.
+The quarry walls are whitewashed, and a large wooden crane remains on site.